acgetchell/mundus-atrox/src/journals/fifteenth.md

 4. *Geral* tells the Oni to hit the lobster goat creature.
 She hits and does 19 HP damage.
 Then, *Geral* shoots his bow at it and misses.
 5. *Calmul* stabs the fat winged creature and does 9 HP damage.
 6. Tasbros is running away, frightened.
 He casts milf’s meteors on the fat winged creature, doing 3 HP damage.
 7. The Oni does 34 HP damage on her first hit and 19 HP on the second one.
-The Ork attacks the shaman with his greataxe, twice. *Viker*’s moonbeam does 17 HP damage.
+The Ork attacks the shaman with his Greataxe, twice. *Viker*’s moonbeam does 17 HP damage.
 The lobster goat creature does 8 HP damage to the Oni.
 8. *Viker* attempts to hit the fat winged creature but fails.
 9. *Benjamin* shoots at the lobster goat creature and misses.
 10. *Tysnera* casts lightning bolt. *Calmul* gets hit twice for 33 HP damage.